 General Information Quick Links:

-This is your invitation to submit a proposal to present an educational session at the IAAPA Attractions Expo 2015 education program.
+This is your invitation to submit a proposal to present a seminar at the IAAPA Attractions Expo 2016 education program.
 The IAAPA Attractions Expo is the world’s largest gathering of amusement and attractions professionals.

+Please carefully review the information below to ensure that your proposal best meets the current needs and objectives of the IAAPA Education Program.
 Your proposal should clearly identify the subject area(s) from the lists below, and should demonstrate educational value for one or more of the IAAPA target audience(s).
-All completed proposals will be reviewed by IAAPA committee members and and speakers will be notified by July 1, 2015.
+All completed proposals will be reviewed by IAAPA committee members and and speakers will be notified by June 2016.